bhopals/graphQL/graphql-essential/README.md

 - Subscription - To subscribe (pub-sub)
   - It works over WEB SOCKET.
 It sets up a LISTENER

+#### Add Documentation

+"""
+Everything you write here will be the documentation
+"""

 #### Example Queries/Mutation

 - getProductByID